-Whether you are going to build the Mobile App on your own or you are going to hire an experienced web apps development company for your mobile app server development, you are still going to face the same question “What technology should I use?”.
+Whether you are going to build the Web App or Mobile App on your own or you are going to hire an experienced web apps development company for your mobile or web app server development, you are still going to face the same question “What technology should I use?”.

 Do I need a Server side for the app?

 As a rule of thumb, yes, you will need a server for your mobile app.
 Most Mobile apps and all Web Apps needs a “backend”, a server, to communicate with and to help them keep track of user data, app data, schedule events and push to the mobile app, process data, manage the mobile app and more.
 There are few cases where a mobile app doesn’t need any kind of server to operate at all (for example, a simple game, or a simple tool like flashlight app).

 But as soon as you need to dynamically control the app content or keep user data you will need a strong backend to do so.

 You can read more about this in this article: Why does my Mobile App need a server?

 What Server side Technology is good for a Mobile App?

 You can build your Mobile App server using practically any technology that is out there today, and there are more than enough platforms and languages to choose from: php, .NET, Node.JS, Java, Python, Rails, and many more.